On volumes and the generic invariance of Fano type varieties: Positive characteristic theory

 \section{Positive characteristic theory}

-In this section, all varieties and pairs are over an algebraically closed field $k$ of characteristic $p>0$.

-Let $X$ be a finite type scheme over $k$.
-Then the \emph{Frobenius} $F:X\to X$ is defined by the identity on the underlying topological space of $X$, and $p$-th power on the corresponding map of structure sheaves $\mathcal{O}_X\to F_*\mathcal{O}_X$.
+Let $k$ be an algebraically closed field of characteristic $p>0$, and let $X$ be a finite type scheme over $k$.
+Then the \emph{Frobenius} $F_X:X\to X$ is defined by the identity on the underlying topological space of $X$, and $p$-th power on the corresponding map of structure sheaves $\mathcal{O}_X\to (F_X)_*\mathcal{O}_X$.
 For a positive integer $e$, let us denote by $F^e_X:X\to X$ the $e$-th iteration of the Frobenius.
+If there is no confusion, we denote by $F$ the Frobenius on $X$.